Ajaz Khan

 Ajaz Khan is an Indian actor.
 He has starred in movies such as Rakta Charitra and Allah Ke Banday and acted in several television daily soaps including Rahe Tera Aashirwaad and Kahaani Hamaaray Mahaabhaarat Ki.
 In 2013, Khan participated in Bigg Boss 7.
-He also appeared on the TV show Comedy Nights with Kapil.
+He also appeared on the TV show Comedy Nights with Kapil which lead to controversy.

 His other films include Lakeer ka Fakeer and the Indian films Dookudu and Naayak.
 He has appeared in an Academy Awards promotion commercial.

 Khan was in a music video 'Pal Pal' along with Saher Afsha released by Tseries on 26 September 2020.

 Early life

 Khan was born in Ahmedabad, India.

 Career

 2003–2009: Acting debut in television

 Khan started his career with acting in the film Patth which released in 2003.
 Later he made his television career debut with Ekta Kapoor's Kyaa Hoga Nimmo Kaa in 2007.
 Later in 2008, Khan participated in the reality show Bollywood Club where he emerged as the winner.
 Later he appeared in shows like Rahe Tera Aashirwaad as Tej, Kahaani Hamaaray Mahaabhaarat Ki as Dushasan, Karam Apnaa Apnaa as Arjun.